 From high mortgage debts, climbing costs of living, budget cuts, and increasing costs of health care, there’s a clear (potential) motive for employees to turn to fraudulent behavior.
-A 2016 study by the Association of Certified Fraud Examiners revealed that a typical organization loses 5% of annual revenue to fraud, with the median loss being $120,000.
+A 2022 study by the Association of Certified Fraud Examiners (ACFE) revealed more than $4.7 trillion is lost annually to occupational fraud worldwide.

 So what can you do to protect your company?
 Having a strong set of internal controls is the most effective and efficient way of protecting yourself against those looking to skim money off your bottom line.
 This does not need to be a complete internal control evaluation and implementation, but evaluating key transaction cycles and putting controls in certain key steps can go a long way to mitigating the risk of employee theft.